TritonDataCenter/smartos-live/README.md

 <path relative to ./projects>:<project branch>:[project git repo URL or path]
 ```

-The special `origin` can be used in place of a full git repo URL to denote the
+The special token `origin` can be used in place of a full git repo URL to denote
-standard github.com location for that project.
-If no URL is given, we default
+the standard github.com location for that project.
+If no URL is given, we
-to github.com.
+default to github.com.

 If you update the branch name that corresponds to a repository, rerun
 `./configure` to make sure that every branch is set to the correct